Shuvo-saha/Shuvo-saha/README.md

 ### Projects I'm proud of! 😁
 - [Pragmatic Python on Medium](https://medium.com/@shuvo_11323) - a series of practical Python tutorials for non software engineers!
+- [The State of Chicago’s Taxis](https://public.tableau.com/app/profile/shuvo.saha3090/viz/ChicagoTripsVisualization/Story1) - A data story about the decline of Chicago’s taxis using 202 million taxi trips from Chicago open data,
 - [Video Game Visualization](https://public.tableau.com/app/profile/shuvo.saha3090/viz/VGAnalysis/VGAnalysis) - a report/dashboard that dives into what effects Video Game sales!
+- [Retail Analytics Showcase](https://github.com/Shuvo-saha/Retail-Analytics-Showcase) - An interactive web-app that goes into the use cases of retail analytics such as product recommendations and churn prediction; this project also aims to teach and use various statistical techniques that are used in retail analytics such as collaborative filtering, decision trees, ensemble methods, k-means clustering and PCA,
+-

 ### Look me up! 🕵️
 - Design Portfolio:  https://drive.google.com/open?id=1JGjQD337RtGSr0vAtbuU9WlGFrq3ugzm